 Challenge 2: Pap Smear Cell Classification Challenge

-This challenge aims to advance the development of algorithms for the classification of cervical cell images extracted from Pap smears.
+Abstract: This challenge aims to advance the development of algorithms for the classification of cervical cell images extracted from Pap smears.
 This classification plays a crucial role in aiding cervical cancer screening by identifying abnormal cells that may indicate pre-cancerous conditions.
 The challenge seeks to attract innovative methods from the biomedical image analysis community, with a focus on improving both the accuracy and efficiency of automated cervical cell classification.
 From a technical perspective, the challenge addresses issues of data variability, feature extraction, and machine learning model performance, with the goal of reducing false positives and false negatives in cervical cancer detection.
 The envisioned impact is to improve screening processes and provide tools that can enhance early diagnosis of cervical cancer, thereby improving patient outcomes.

 Challenge 3: Fetal Ultrasound Grand Challenge: Semi-Supervised Cervical Segmentation